Position

 What does a Distributor do?

 A Distributor plays a crucial role in the supply chain.
-They work with manufacturers to ensure products reach retailers and customers.
+They work with manufacturers to ensure that products reach retailers and customers.
 Distributors manage inventory, handle logistics, and coordinate shipments.
 They often negotiate with suppliers to secure the best prices and terms.
-Distributors also provide valuable market insights to manufacturers, helping them understand consumer demand and trends.
-This role requires strong communication skills and attention to detail.
+Distributors also provide valuable market insights and support to manufacturers, helping them understand customer needs and market trends.

 View Distributor jobs nearby